lingtalfi/Light_ZouUploader/doc/api/Ling/Light_ZouUploader/ZouUploader.md

     - override: bool=false
          If the uploaded file is going to override an existing file, the operation is rejected by default.
          Set this to true to allow file overrides.
+    - move: bool=true
+         Whether to copy the uploaded file to the destination, or to move it.
+         This is done at the end of the upload, when the file is fully uploaded.
+         By default, when the file is moved.
+Set this to false to make a copy instead.